-- Operated at the normal environmental conditions for testing i.e. temperature between 0 to 40 Degrees Celsius and humidity of 10 to 90% RH.
+- Operated at the normal environmental conditions for testing.
+Temperature between 0 to 40 Degrees Celsius and humidity of 10 to 90% RH.

 - Use of typical load conditions to load ports through either actual loads or simulated.

 - All the functionality or modes of operation shall be assessed.
-Usually the worst case mode is either determined through investigative measures i.e. pre-compliance testing or though the manufacturer’s engineering knowledge or testing.
+Usually, the worst case mode is either determined through investigative measures i.e. pre-compliance testing or through the manufacturer’s engineering knowledge or testing.

 - Arranged in the typical arrangement

-- Worst-case orientation of the Equipment Under Test (EUT) shall be determined if the EUT can be orientated in more than one orientation in typical use.
+- The worst-case orientation of the Equipment Under Test (EUT) shall be determined.
+If the EUT can be orientated in more than one orientation in typical use.